Manon Massé

 Manon Massé (born 22 May 1963) is a Canadian politician in Quebec and was one of co-spokespersons for Québec solidaire from 2017 to 2023.
-She has represented Sainte-Marie–Saint-Jacques in the National Assembly of Quebec since the 2014 general election.
+She represented Sainte-Marie–Saint-Jacques in the National Assembly of Quebec from 2014 to 2026.
 Before her time in political office, she was a community organizer and one of the co-founders for the political movement Option citoyenne.